UST-QuAntiL/tosca-definitions-qc-applications/servicetemplates/https%3A%2F%2Fust-quantil.github.io%2Fquantum%2Fapplications%2Fservicetemplates/QHAna_w1/README.md

 **NOTE**: Currently, there are CORS issues when starting the application.
 To avoid them, [start chrome without the web-security option](https://alfilatov.com/posts/run-chrome-without-cors/).
 Hereby it is important that all arguments are used.
-Otherwise it won't work!
+Otherwise, it won't work!

 ## Haftungsausschluss